gohammad123/BaseScrambler-Project/README.md

 python name-of-file.py
 `
 Make sure that when you send someone the encrypted message (it will be in plain text), you tell them which version you're using!
 Not all versions are the same!
+Oh, and the password is the 18th letter of the Greek alphabet.
+In lowercase.
 See more [here](USAGE.md).

 ## Contributing